amelia1209812/CS625_FALL25/HW4-report.md

 **Explanation:**

-A line chart shows the trends over time for multiple branches.By using distinct colors and markers allows clear differentiation between the different military branches.
+A line chart shows the trends over time for multiple branches.
+By using distinct colors and markers allows clear differentiation between the different military branches.
 Grid lines improve readability of year-by-year changes (1960-2008).

 **Insights:**